If you enjoy www.victorianlondon.org why not ...

 household consisting of eight persons, four of whom were children, and enjoying

 day, taking one day with another, in meat.
-With an income of £400 a year she
+With an income of £

 might allow herself to spend 2s.
 6d. per day, and if the income did not exceed